alexmensch/alxm.me/src/writing/us-consulting-in-uk.md

 # Context

-I am a dual UK/US citizen living in the UK, and I needed to determine the right approach to do consultancy work with clients in the UK.
+I am a dual UK/US national living in the UK, and I needed to determine the right approach to do consultancy work with clients in the UK.
 This is a complex area because of the need for US citizens to report and pay taxes on global income [regardless of their country of tax residency](https://en.wikipedia.org/wiki/Accidental_American#Taxation_of_non-residents).
 I'm writing down what I learned to help others because this is a common situation for US citizens in the UK, and it's not easy to find all of the answers.

 ## Goals